Elevate CX with unified, enterprise-grade listening

 Three tips to use AI and automation for feedback analysis:

 - Use pre-trained text analysis models like BERT covering text classifications, question answering, machine translations, inference, and summarization.
-Note: These processes are resource-intensive and require developer bandwidth and training to utilize

-- If resources permit, automate data collection with tools like Zapier to pull data from review sites, surveys, and ratings directly into your analytics tools, keeping in mind the need for source compatibility and tool support
+- If resources permit, automate data collection with tools like Zapier to pull data from review sites, surveys, and ratings directly into your analytics tools, keeping in mind the need for source compatibility and tool support.

 - Explore qualitative data coding to assign metrics to feedback (especially if you want to focus on qualitative feedback).
 For example, if Yelp reviews praise a cafe but flag soaring prices, you’d lower the price score while coding the data.
-Initially, invest time to define the relevant scale for your metrics
+Initially, invest time to define the relevant scale for your metrics.

 Step 4: Getting actionable insights from customer feedback